Zangeti/TextureBase/README.md

 		},
 	}
 	```
-   upscale allows retextured images to have a higher resolution than their original. upscale = 2 means that all the retextured files have 2x resolution of their originals, and for the texturepack to account for this in the in-game scaling of the texture.
-You can even downscale images with values duch as upscale = 0.5!<br/>
+   *upscale* allows retextured images to have a higher resolution than their original. *upscale = 2* means that all the retextured files have 2x resolution of their originals, and for the texturepack to account for this in the in-game scaling of the texture.<br/>
-   Note that upscale is somewhat experimental!
-You may get a variety of errors when using upscale, such as that below:
+   **Note that upscale is somewhat experimental!** You may get a variety of errors when using upscale, such as that below:

    ![Factorio Sprite Resolution Error](https://user-images.githubusercontent.com/45295229/95661099-dd0cc400-0b2c-11eb-8ddd-6bc7c613e119.png)

-   Feel free to report other errors than this related to texture scaling on the discord @ [https://discord.gg/kC53xn2](https://discord.gg/kC53xn2), but beware these errors are likely caused by restrictions imposed by the Factorio dev team, and are not a mod error.
+	> Feel free to report other errors than this related to texture scaling on the discord @ [https://discord.gg/kC53xn2](https://discord.gg/kC53xn2), but beware these errors are likely caused by restrictions imposed by the Factorio dev team, and are not a mod error.

 > Note that to exclude certain images images / folders from a setting defined in a superceding folder, you will have to set the settings in the \_\_settings\_\_ attribute to their defaults